 Officially, Thai Traditional Massage is considered energy work and not bodywork.
 That, of course, sounds somewhat paradoxical because of the evident physical manipulations in Thai Massage.

-And, the confusion gets “worse,” so to say, because bodywork in the East is basically related to herbal medicine, that is, the intake or absorption of food and herbal supplements in order to achieve health benefits.
+And, the confusion gets “worse,” so to say, because bodywork in the East is officially related to herbal medicine: the intake, topical application, and/or absorption of food and herbal supplements in order to achieve health benefits.

-But in any case, what is meant by energy work is that Thai Massage works with the physical body with the aim to promote the uninhibited flow of Vital Life Energy through the Thai Sen Channels, this energy being called Prana, Lom or Qi in Asian countries, among other labels.
+But, at any rate, what is meant by energy work is that Thai Massage works with the physical body with the aim to promote the uninhibited flow of Vital Life Energy through the Thai Sen Channels, this energy being called Prana, Lom Pran, or Qi in Asian countries, among other labels.

 What exactly this “Life Energy” is, is subject of continuous debate in the West, but in the East it’s taken for granted, that is, no questions asked or real efforts made to further “explain” it.

-Now, of course, for our skeptical Western minds this is highly unsatisfactory, but then again, we could translate Life Energy as the final product of the air we inhale and the food we eat, in fact, just exactly as how the East clarifies the intake of Qi, Prana or Lom Pran.
+Now, of course, for our skeptical Western minds this is highly unsatisfactory, but then again, we could translate Life Energy as the final product of the air we inhale and the food we eat, in fact, just as how the East clarifies the intake of Qi, Prana or Lom Pran.

-Thus, air (oxygen) and food (nutrients) are transported through our blood circulatory system (the latter corresponding with the Thai Sen Energy Lines) to be combusted and transformed into energy for our bodies.
-This energy is Life Energy, movement, action and functioning, and without it we would simply be a corpse.
+Thus, air (oxygen) and food (nutrients) are transported through our blood circulatory system (the latter would then correspond with the Thai Sib Sen Energy Lines) to be combusted and transformed into energy for our bodies.
+This energy is Life Energy, movement, action, and functioning, and without it we would simply be a corpse.

 Now, there are therapists and instructors who approach Thai Massage with a special focus on these more subtle energy aspects.
-They place emphasis on how different types of energies influence the state, health and well-being of our physical body.
+They place emphasis on how different types of energies influence the state, health, and well-being of our physical, mental and spiritual body.